solodev/cloud-documentation/src/infrastructure/clusters/Add Cluster/index.md

 # Add Cluster

-Adding a cluster in Solodev Cloud is a simple process, and can be completed in minutes by following the steps below.
+Adding a cluster in Solodev Cloud is a simple process and can be completed in minutes by following the steps below.

 <img src="../../../images/addcluster.jpg" alt="addcluster" style="width: 100%; display: block"></a>